s-1-800

 “Soweto is a symbol of the New South Africa, caught between old squatter misery and new prosperity, squalor and an upbeat lifestyle.
-It’s a vibrant city which still openly bears the scars of the Apartheid past and yet shows what’s possible in the New South Africa”
+It’s a vibrant city that still openly bears the scars of the apartheid past and yet shows what’s possible in the New South Africa.”

-The first residents of what is now known as Soweto were located into the area called Klipspruit in 1905 following their relocation from “Coolietown” in the centre of Johannesburg as a result of an outbreak of bubonic plague.
+The first residents of what is now known as Soweto were relocated into the area called Klipspruit in 1905 following their relocation from “Coolietown” in the center of Johannesburg as a result of an outbreak of bubonic plague.
 The Johannesburg City Council took the opportunity to establish racially segregated residential areas.
-Some residents were to be relocated to Alexandra township (North of Johannesburg, near the present day Sandton).
-This group comprised black, Indian and coloured families and they received freehold title to their land (this was subsequently reversed by the Apartheid Government).
-Only black families were located into Klipspruit and the housing was on a rental basis.
+Some residents were to be relocated to Alexandra township (north of Johannesburg, near the present-day Sandton).
+This group comprised Black, Indian, and Coloured families, and they received freehold title to their land (this was subsequently reversed by the Apartheid Government).
+Only Black families were located in Klipspruit, and the housing was on a rental basis.
 Klipspruit was subsequently renamed Pimville.

-During the 1930s the demand for housing for the large numbers of black people who had moved into Johannesburg grew to such an extent that new housing was built in an area known as Orlando, named after the first administrator Edwin Orlando Leaky.
-In the 1940s a controversial character James Mpanza led the first land invasion and some 20000 squatters occupied land near Orlando.
-James Mpanza is known as the “Father of Soweto”.
+During the 1930s, the demand for housing for the large numbers of Black people who had moved into Johannesburg grew to such an extent that new housing was built in an area known as Orlando, named after the first administrator, Edwin Orlando Leaky.
+In the 1940s, a controversial character, James Mpanz, led the first land invasion, and some 20,000 squatters occupied land near Orlando.
+James Mpanza is known as the “Father of Soweto.”

 Current status of Soweto.

-Soweto falls within the municipality of the Johannesburg Metro Council in the province of Gauteng which appropriately means place of Gold.
+Soweto falls within the municipality of the Johannesburg Metro Council in the province of Gauteng, which appropriately means theplace of gold.

-The original rental houses have now been sold to the tenants who received a subsidy from the government to cover the cost of the houses.
-Private sector housing was developed from the 1980s funded by the various banks.
-Freehold title is available to the properties.
-Services are provided by the Johannesburg Metro council and electricity by Escom.
+The original rental houses have now been sold to the tenants, who received a subsidy from the government to cover the cost of the houses.
+Private sector housing was developed from the 1980s, funded by various banks.
+A freehold title is available for the properties.
+Services are provided by the Johannesburg Metro Council, and electricity by Eskom.

 Origins of the name.